YuxinLiu2023/video_capture-stream_v2/README.md

 # Pipeline Version 1

-Sender side: Jetson board, Ringmaster
+Sender side: the Jetson board, Our video capturing-streaming-storage platform.

-Receiver side: the server
+Receiver side: the server.

-## Description
+## Updates

-Now the capture and stream parts are separated.
+On the sender side, the capture and stream parts are separated.

 # Pipeline Version 2

 ## Description

-Update the sender side, bridge the capture and stream parts, make them two thread.
+On the sender side, bridge the capture and stream parts, make them two thread.

 ## Compile process